 - DDD funded specialized habilitation in the DTT after-school program

-Your child’s specific schedule will be provided during the conclusion of the enrollment process.
+A new student’s schedule is provided at the conclusion of the enrollment process.

 - Recreational Therapeutic Social Skills Group

 - Farm to Table Therapy Cooking Program (Knowing what you’re eating)